whg/DfPaI/week4/homework/gui/readme.md

 There are 3 milestones in this homework, feel free to stop any of them.

+You don't have to change the background, feel free to control any parameter you like!

 ## 1

 Create a single slider that changes the background colour